pantrypoints/sp/content/en/research/countries/china/xi/chapter-06d.md

 and win the decisive battle to build a moderately prosperous society in an all-round way.

-In accordance with the strategic deployment determined by the 19th National Congress of the Communist Party of China, we must make overall plans to promote the overall layout of the "five- in-one", coordinate and promote the "four comprehensive" strategic layout, firmly implement the seven major strategies of rejuvenating the country through science and education, strengthening the country with talents, innovation-driven development, rural revitalization, coordinated regional
+In accordance with the strategic deployment determined by the 19th National Congress of the CCP, we must make overall plans to promote the overall layout of the "five- in-one", coordinate and promote the "four comprehensive" strategic layout, firmly implement the seven major strategies of rejuvenating the country through science and education, strengthening the country with talents, innovation-driven development, rural revitalization, coordinated regional